idmcarvalho/service-mesh-benchmark/eBPF_IMPLEMENTATION_SUMMARY.md

 **This differentiates the project** because most service mesh benchmarks rely solely on application-level or sidecar metrics.
 You can now provide kernel-level ground truth!

----

-**Status**: ✅ Ready for production use, trust me **Maintained by**: "Sam Sepiol"
-**Implementation**: Claudinho vibecode deu uma boa força

----

 ## 🙏 Acknowledgments

 - Aya-rs team for excellent eBPF framework
 - Linux kernel eBPF developers
 - Rust community
-- Claude AI for implementation assistance and vibecoding
-- Sam Sepiol the mastermind behind this project